FH-Potsdam/Pinfinder/README.md

 Pinfinder
 =========

-A small Processing sketch that helps with the keyboard hack. @author mphasize
+A small Processing sketch that helps with the keyboard hack.
+@author @mphasize